 You can power-up your websites using the 20iCDN from within your My20i account.
 See the guide here for more information: How do I use 20i's CDN?

 The CDN itself is used to cache static content.
 By default, the following file types are cached for 60 minutes before being purged automatically.

-This type of caching is referred to our Edge Caching as it's cached at our network edge (a.k.a the CDN nodes).
-This cache can be purged at any time from the Edge Caching section within your control panel, this is accessed via Manage Hosting -> Manage -> Edge Caching.
+This type of cache is referred to as our Edge Caching as it's cached at our network edge (a.k.a the CDN nodes).
+This cache can be purged at any time from the Edge Caching section within your control panel, this is accessed via Manage Hosting > Manage > Edge Caching.
 Head down to the Purge Cache section to clear all the cached static content from all CDN nodes.